Hoang0211/JokeAPIDoc/content/example.md

 ## Wobble

-This is our high-quality wobbles API.
+This is our high-quality Joke API.
 You can use this API to request and remove different wobbles at a low wibble price.

 ### List wobbles